(WKBN) – Early voting begins in Ohio Tuesday, Oct. 6.

 - If you live in Trumbull County, the board has moved the location for early voting to the former Chase Bank building.

 Early voting runs up and until Election Day on November 3.
-Hours differ per county, so check with your county board of elections.
+Find early voting hours and more information on the Ohio Secretary of State’s website.

 If you plan to vote by absentee ballot, you have until October 31 to request one.
 If you’re returning by mail, they must be postmarked by November 2.
 You can also drop it off to your local board of elections by 7:30 p.m.
 November 3.